FrederikGJ/AreaCalculator/README.md

 # AreaCalculator
- Calculator in terminal for a few gepmetric shapes
+ Calculator that runs in the terminal and can get the area for a few gepmetric shapes.